markbosire/Practice-Questions-GCP-ACE/README.md

 ### You have a developer laptop with the Cloud SDK installed on Ubuntu.
 The Cloud SDK was installed from the Google Cloud Ubuntu package repository.
 You want to test your application locally on your laptop with Cloud Datastore.
 What should you do?

-- [ ] E port Cloud Datastore data using gcloud datastore e port.
+- [ ] Export Cloud Datastore data using gcloud datastore export.
-- [ ] Create a Cloud Datastore inde  using gcloud datastore inde es create.
+- [ ] Create a Cloud Datastore index using gcloud datastore indexes create.
 - [ ] Install the google-cloud-sdk-datastore-emulator component using the apt get install command.
 - [ ] Install the cloud-datastore-emulator component using the gcloud components install command.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company set up a comple  organizational structure on Google Cloud.
+### Your company set up a complex organizational structure on Google Cloud.
 The structure includes hundreds of folders and projects.
 Only a few team members should be able to view the hierarchical structure.
 You need to assign minimum permissions to these team members, and you want to follow Google-recommended practices.
 What should you do?

 - [ ] Add the users to roles/browser role.
 - [ ] Add the users to roles/iam.roleViewer role.